 Considered the eighth largest economy in the world and the largest in Latin America, Brazil is a leading economic figure in the region.
-The country saw its GDP reach US$3,365 trillion in 2018.
-According to the IMF, this growth is expected to reach 2.4% overall in 2019.
+The country recently saw its GDP (PPP) reach US$4.25 trillion.
+There is a growing middle class in terms of internal market, with similar opportunities to export from Brazil as well.

-Brazil’s strategic location, diversified economy and domestic market (211 million inhabitants) make it a hotspot for foreign business and investment.
+Brazil’s strategic location, diversified economy and domestic market of over 200 million people make it a hotspot for foreign business and investment.
 Companies using Brazil as their springboard into the wider regional market are looking at exportable goods and penetrable markets nearby.
-It’s therefore important to understand Brazil’s export regulations to move your goods and services across borders in this thriving continent.
+If you want to export from Brazil, it’s important to understand local regulations to move your goods and services across borders in this thriving continent.

 Export from Brazil – Foreign investment activity